Drawing as Mindfulness

 [ REGISTER HERE ]

-Mindfulness is the psychological process of bringing one's attention to experiences occurring in the present moment, which can be developed through the practice of meditation and other training.
+Mindfulness is the psychological process of bringing one's attention to experiences occurring in the present moment, which can be developed through the practice of meditation and other practices.

-Research studies have indicated that the practice of mindfulness is strongly correlated with greater well-being and perceived health.
+Research studies have indicated that the practice of mindfulness is strongly correlated with many benefits including improved health, a calmer mind, stress relief, more restful sleep and a greater sense of wellbeing.

 “The goal of life is to make your heartbeat match the beat of the universe, to match your nature with Nature.”